-The directors of the company anticipated that the application of AASB 16 in the future may have an impact on the amounts reported and disclosure made in the company's financial statements.
-However it is not practicable to provide a reasonable estimate of the effect of AASB 16 until the company undertakes a detailed review.
+The directors of the Company anticipated that the application of AASB 1058 in the future may have an impact on the amounts reported and disclosure made in the Company's financial statements.
+Management has made an assessment and believe that there will be an impact in relation to peppercorn leases.
+However it is not practicable to provide a reasonable estimate of the effect until the company undertakes a detailed review.